rdiaz02/OncoSimul/README.md

 # OncoSimul

-**This README contains comments specific to the frequency-dependent-fitness branch**

 Code for forward population genetic simulation in asexual populations, with special focus on cancer progression.
 Fitness can be an arbitrary function of genetic interactions between multiple genes or modules of